 – William Cole

 I want my commonplace book to be a place where I take the time to not only enjoy but to explore my reading, to make associations between literature and life, to learn how great writers did things, and to use it for continuous improvement.
-It will be a record of my Kaizen Reading.

 Are you keeping a commonplace book?
 What would you want to use it for?